Safety Instructions (blaze)#

 - The camera contains no serviceable parts.
 Unauthorized modification or operation in a fully or partially disassembled state are prohibited.

 - The camera should be handled with care.
 Do not expose it to environmental conditions outside the specifications.
 Do not drop it, subject it to heavy mechanical shock, or expose it to extreme temperatures, intense vibration, or humidity.

 - If there is reason to believe that safe operation is no longer possible, put the camera out of operation and secure it against unintended use.
 In particular, safe operation is no longer possible in the following situations:

-- if the camera shows visible damage (especially to a diffusor or the cover glass of the laser aperture)
+- The camera shows visible damage (especially to a diffusor or the cover glass of the laser aperture).

-- if the camera no longer works as intended
+- The camera no longer works as intended.

 WARNING – Don't operate the camera when a diffusor shows signs of damage.